MicroEJ/docs/SDKUserGuide/repository.rst

 Changelog
 ---------

-The developer repository is populated from multiple sources, thus there is no changelog for the whole repository content as it is the case of the MicroEJ Central Repository.
+The developer repository is populated from multiple sources, thus there is no changelog for the whole repository content as it is the case of the Central Repository.

 Please consult the ``CHANGELOG.md`` file attached to each module.